rwnx/pynonymizer/doc/strategyfiles.md

   # For example: fake.file_path(depth=1, category=None, extension=None)
   fake_args:
     depth: 1
+  # Optional, define the SQL type in the database.
+  # The value will not be escaped, it will be a raw SQL type so be careful.
+  sql_type: VARCHAR(255)

 # Compact Syntax: specify any supported faker method string, excluding the keywords `empty`, `unique_login`, `unique_email`
 column_name: file_path
 ```